 To cite this page: Tan, Noel Hidalgo (2021, Updated 02 October 2022) Archaeology of Animism in Southeast Asia.
 Southeast Asian Archaeology.
 Available at: https://www.southeastasianarchaeology.com/animism/

 If you found this page useful, consider showing support by Buying me a Coffee.

 Besides the major world religions, spirit worship is common across Southeast Asia.
 There are numerous anthropological studies that point to animism, totemism and spirit cults as key drivers of culture, social relationships and collective identity in Southeast Asia.
 Animism in Southeast Asia is often described as a community-centered religion where spirits provide blessings for the local people through well known patterns which vary from region to region.
 Anthropological studies across Southeast Asia have noted that the animistic practices of spirits have been part of everyday life for centuries.
 More notable, this belief in the spirit world often exists side by side with adherents of the world religons.
 The syncretic nature of spirit belief in Southeast Asia means they are deeply ingrained in everyday life, often considered vital for personal well-being and public welfare.

-Hindu Archaeology in the News
+Animism in the News

 The news reports indexed below usually link to external sites that were active at the time of posting; sometimes websites may be temporarily down or may have reorganised their underlying architecture or have even closed down – in these cases the links may not be available.
 Most of the news articles archived are in English; this is largely because I do not have a working competency in Bahasa, although when I am made aware of stories in this and other languages I try to index them.